Saturday, July 11, 2009

 Nothing else will fit on the tank.
 They designed everything about their systems to be proprietary ( thus requiring all parts and service to come through only their authorized Culligan Dealers ).

-You can buy a new Valve ( Like the Fleck 5600 ).
+You can buy a new Valve ( The Fleck 5600 is our recommendation ).

 AND a new Tank ( common one cu.ft. size would require a 9 x 48 tank ).